Shazwazza/Articulate/DEVELOP.md

 `7.0.0-rc1.gabcdef`.
 Change the text file to advance the v18 release candidate; callers do not normally pass a version.

+Both lanes share `wwwroot/App_Plugins/Articulate/BackOffice/`, so `BuildAsync` wipes it before each build to keep per-lane Vite output from leaking.
+Follow-up: add the resolved app version to `@(ClientBuildInput)` in `BuildBackofficeClient` so Vite's incremental check invalidates on lane/version change and the wipe becomes unnecessary.

 ## Client development

 The Back Office client is a pnpm workspace at `src/Articulate.Web/Client` with